-The Bank also takes initiatives to improve the functioning and efficiency of the market infrastructure and to promote innovation in financial services and transactions by exchanging views with market participants, supporting the formulation of additional rules on and revisions of market practices, and compiling and releasing statistics on market transactions.
-As part of its initiatives, the Bank has continued to enhance its business continuity arrangements in preparation for times of disaster and other emergency situations, and has provided active support to market participants in developing effective business continuity planning (BCP) in financial markets, payment and settlement systems, and the financial system.
+In addition, in order to strengthen the functioning and improve the efficiency of markets as well as to support more robust risk management and innovation in financial services and market transactions, the Bank takes initiatives to reinforce the infrastructures of financial and capital markets-exchanging views with market participants, supporting the formulation of additional rules on and revisions of market practices, and compiling and releasing statistics on market transactions, while giving due consideration to developments internationally.
+As part of its initiatives, the Bank has continued to enhance its business continuity arrangements in preparation for times of disaster or other emergency, and has provided active support to market participants in developing effective business continuity planning (BCP) in financial markets, payment and settlement systems, and the financial system.

 In order to effectively implement measures to enhance payment and settlement systems and market infrastructure, the Bank conducts research and analysis on the safety and efficiency of payment and settlement systems as well as on the financial system and financial markets, in addition to fundamental research on related issues.
-Major findings are reflected in the Bank's releases including the Payment and Settlement Systems Report and the Financial Markets Report.
+Major findings are reflected in the Bank's releases including the Payment and Settlement Systems Report.

 IV.
-International Operations
+INTERNATIONAL OPERATIONS